thomasjwise/tjwise_personal/content/authors/admin/_index.md

 ---

 Current Masters student studying at Utrecht university, with diverse interests across methodology and statistics including: improving psychological research methods, improving statistics and data education and data visualization.
 His current thesis: *Evaluating Machine Learning Techniques for Early PTSD prognosis after Trauma using synthetic data*, looks to provide the foundation for the future development of a validated PTSD prognosis screening tool, to be deployed in emergency departments.

+Currently seeking PhD and Employment opportunities in the fields of psychological science, data analysis and machine learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/tw_cv_2020.pdf" "newtab" >}}resumé{{< /staticref >}}.